All musicians, at all levels need reference resources.

 For the nuts and bolts of DIY music synthesis, visit Bernie Hutchins' ELECTRONOTES site.
 It contains masses of information on topics ranging from music synthesis theory to DIY PCBs for synths, much of it free to download.

+Some of the links go to pages in languages other than English, but as most browsers now offer spontaneous translation, this should not be a problem.
 The links on this page also list instrument manufacturers, repair DIY, instrument techniques, practice methods, music-associated electronics, wind synths, retail outlets [which I use - so it is biased - make some suggestions!], on- or off-line ear training programmes, music notation or performance software, and anything that doesn't fit comfortably elsewhere !